-The 1970s is the most consequential decade in the history of watchmaking — and arguably the most misunderstood.
-Collector attention tends to focus on the 1960s, the decade of space-age design and great automatics, or on the 1980s, with its bold fashion watches.
-The 1970s is often reduced to 'the quartz crisis' — a period of disruption and decline.
-This misses almost everything that makes the decade interesting.
+The 1970s is the most consequential decade in the history of watchmaking, and arguably the most misunderstood.
+Collector attention tends to land on the 1960s, the decade of space-age design and great automatics, or on the 1980s, with its bold fashion watches.
+The 1970s usually gets boiled down to one phrase, 'the quartz crisis', a period of disruption and decline.
+That misses almost everything that makes the decade interesting.

 The Seiko Astron moment

-On Christmas Day 1969, Seiko released the Astron — the world's first quartz wristwatch, accurate to within five seconds per day.
-The price was equivalent to a small car, but the technology worked.
-Swiss manufacturers, who had dominated the watch industry for over a century, initially dismissed quartz as a novelty.
+On Christmas Day 1969, Seiko released the Astron, the world's first quartz wristwatch, accurate to within five seconds a day.
+It cost about as much as a small car, but the technology worked.
+Swiss manufacturers, who had run the watch industry for more than a century, brushed quartz off as a novelty.

 They were wrong.
-Within three years, quartz movements had become accurate to within seconds per month.
-By the mid-1970s, their price had fallen to within reach of mass-market consumers.
-The structural advantage of Swiss mechanical watchmaking — the accumulated expertise, the supply chains, the brand recognition — was no protection against a technology that was simultaneously cheaper and more accurate.
+Within three years, quartz movements were accurate to within seconds a month, and by the mid-1970s the price had dropped to within reach of ordinary buyers.
+The structural advantages of Swiss mechanical watchmaking, the accumulated expertise, the supply chains, the famous names, were no defence against a technology that was both cheaper and more accurate.

 What it meant for Swiss manufacturers